xeruf/mostr/README.md

 because they need conceptualization.
 Suggestions welcome!

+- What if I want to postpone a procedure, i.e. make it pending, or move it across kanban, does this make sense?
 - Priorities
 - Dependencies (change from tags to properties so they can be added later? or maybe as a state?)
 - Templates